Dean of Behavioral and Social Sciences - 2021 to present

 Developed curriculum for the anthropology department.
 Secured a $50,000 Partnership for Excellence grant to help establish a laboratory class in anthropology.
 Helped collect funds from division faculty for the Rio Hondo College Foundation.
 Arranged numerous social gathering for the division.

-Co-developer and facilitator of a series of workshops for tenure-track faculty at Rio Hondo College held periodically from 2007 to the present.
+Co-developer and facilitator of a series of workshops for tenure-track faculty at Rio Hondo College held annually.
 Responsible for creating information sessions which exposed participants to college services, examined best practices, and educated faculty on Academic Senate, union, and employment matters.

 Student Success Workshop (2014)